What You Don't Know About Excess Iron Could Kill You

-A simple, inexpensive series of blood tests can diagnose most cases of HH.
+A simple series of blood tests can diagnose most cases of hemochromatosis.
 These tests check the levels of iron and ferritin (a protein that helps store iron) in the blood, the total iron binding capacity (TIBC), and the percentage of transferrin iron saturation (the iron level divided by the TIBC).
-If further tests are necessary, liver enzymes are checked and a liver biopsy may be performed.
+If further tests are necessary, liver enzymes are checked and a liver biopsy

-A DNA-based test for gene mutations responsible for HH is also available.
-The test is used in some cases to confirm a diagnosis of HH in people with elevated iron levels who have a relative with an established case of the disorder.
+A DNA-based test for gene mutations responsible for hemochromatosis is also available.
+The test is used in some cases to confirm a diagnosis of hemochromatosis in people with elevated iron levels who have a relative with an established case of the disorder.

 How Is Hemochromatosis Treated?

 The main form of treatment for hemochromatosis is therapeutic phlebotomy, which involves having a certain amount of blood drawn to remove the excess iron from the body.
 At first, phlebotomy may be necessary 1-2 times per week until iron levels return to normal.
 This could take from a few months to over a year, depending on the amount of excess iron in the body.
 When normal levels are reached, blood must be removed as needed to prevent build up of excess iron.